-Happy Valentine’s Day!
-Today is a day when we celebrate and honor love in our lives.
+Often in this season, we celebrate and honor love in our lives.
 We do selfless things to show the depth of our love for the people about whom we care most.
-Today we also embark on a journey to make a return on the most selfless act of love in human history.
+On Ash Wednesday, we also embark on a journey to make a return on the most selfless act of love in human history.
 God becoming man and willingly giving His life in atonement for our sins and those of the whole world.

 Lent is a reality check of sorts-we are God’s good creation, but we are not perfect as our Heavenly Father is perfect.
 We all fall short of the fullness of life to which we are called—we all fall short of our call to holiness.
 But we are not without hope.
 We are To Be An Easter People and we look forward to celebrating the resurrection at Easter.

 We might think of our Lenten observances as doing the hard work of amending our lives, of making a metanoia, a change of heart and returning again to the Lord, but in reality, our hard work and efforts will never merit eternal bliss in God’s presence.
 We must come face to face with the reality that we all need a savior.
 We all need God become man both to show us how to live life well and to make a gift of himself on the cross on our behalf.

 So let’s take up the cross of Lent and do our part of the hard work to prepare to celebrate Christ’s victory over sin and death.
 Let’s cooperate with God at work in us—as he shapes us in his holy and venerable hands, remaking us to better image Him—to better image love itself.
 Have a most blessed Lent.